toiletpaperman/boggle/README.md

+#BOGGLE WORD SEARCH GAME

-get all possible words in "boggle" the words search game where you look for words in a grid
+instantly get all combinations of possible words given the grid

+I have learned a ton from this project, things like graphs and trees and recursion